 The park also plans to build on lessons learned during the reservation systems from 2020-2022, while considering a range of strategies to address crowding and congestion and improve the visitor experience and resource conditions within the park.
 We piloted reservation systems for the last three summers.
 In 2020 and 2021, the park piloted a reservation system due to the pandemic.
 In 2022, the park implemented a “peak hours” reservation system due to extensive construction that was going on throughout the park.
 Data gathered during this three-year period will help inform park management on a range of alternatives to provide for the highest quality visitor access in the future.

-As was announced in November, Yosemite will not implement a reservation system for the summer of 2023.
-However, the park will require reservations for the last three weekends of February 2023.
+As was announced in November 2022, Yosemite will not implement a reservation system for the summer of 2023.
+However, the park did require reservations for the last three weekends of February 2023.

 Horsetail Fall: February 2023 Reservation Requirements